St. James's Episcopal Church (Richmond, Virginia): History

 Rev. Peterkin's secessionist sermon in January 1861 prompted protest from Unionist lawyer and representative John Minor Botts.
 However, another parishioner Henry A. Wise (Virginia's 33rd Governor, serving from 1856 to 1860), as one of his last official acts, refused to save the life of John Brown, captured after his raid on Harpers Ferry (then in Virginia).
 The St. James congregation, which had been Richmond's largest at the start of the American Civil War, lost many parishioners, including General J.E.B.
 Stuart, killed at the Battle of Yellow Tavern in 1864.
 Gov. Wise's son (and brother of the assistant Rev. Wise), Capt.
 O. Jennings Wise died in 1862 under his father's command at the Battle of Roanoke Island.
 Parishioner Sally Tompkins established a private hospital to nurse Confederate casualties, and when those were outlawed, accepted a commission so her work could continue (thus becoming the Confederate Army's only female officer, as well as being so skilled that only 73 of 1,333 soldiers admitted to her care succumbed to wounds or disease by 1865).
 Rev. Peterkin's wife Elisa, and daughter Rebekah Dulaney Peterkin, also helped nurse the wounded during the war, and remained active in charitable work in Richmond during the following decades.

 The church survived Richmond's Evacuation Fire in April 1865, but the devastation to the city took away the livelihoods of many parishioners.
 The Peterkins founded the first Virginia circle (chapter) of the International Order of the King's Daughters and Sons as well as the city's Sheltering Arms Hospital, to serve those unable to afford medical care for lack of both insurance and military pensions, consistent with the Social Gospel movement.
 Also, in 1875, parishioner Frederick W. Hanewinckel donated a home for the benefit of indigent Episcopal women, on whose board Mrs. Peterkin served for many years.
 In 1894, parishioner Mary Tinsley Greenhow founded the Virginia Home for Incurables, as well as continued the recently deceased Rebekah Peterkin's work at Sheltering Arms Hospital for decades.

 Rev. Peterkin, like his mentor (then assistant) Bishop John Johns, actively supported foreign and domestic missions.
-He and his assistants helped establish three other Richmond parishes: St. Mark's, Moore Memorial (commemorating Virginia's second bishop, but later combined and renamed Grace and Holy Trinity), and St. Philip's (Richmond's first black Episcopal parish, formed from members of the Sunday school and on North Fourth Street only blocks away from St. James).Weisiger et al at pp. 21–22, 28–31.
+He and his assistants helped establish three other Richmond parishes: St. Mark's, Moore Memorial (commemorating Virginia's second bishop, but later combined and renamed Grace and Holy Trinity), and St. Philip's (Richmond's first black Episcopal parish, formed from members of the Sunday school and on North Fourth Street only blocks away from St. James).
 The parish also founded a church mission to Brazil in 1889, sending James Morris and Lucien Lee Kinsolving (who became the first bishop of the Anglican Episcopal Church of Brazil).
 Former assistant Robert A. Gibson would later become Bishop of Virginia, and former assistant James R. Winchester later became Bishop of Arkansas.